 Online Library Science Degrees

-An exam is sometimes required by a school to judge internet and computer skills as part of admission requirements.
-There are nearly 140 library science degrees that are offered online.
-Programs are available at all levels.
+There are around 60 library science degrees that are offered online, available at all levels.
 A Master of Library Science is required for most librarian positions.

 Depending on the desired career path and area of specialty, prospective candidates are encouraged to choose accredited programs to ensure the program is respected in the field and meets high academic standards.
 Earning an online degree is the first step toward a fulfilling position in a private collection, library, school, or museum.
 Students working toward a library science degree usually focus on information organization principles.
 An online program may include coursework in service provision information, technology, and leadership and management.